Skip to content

 registry-relay

 Read-only HTTP gateway that fronts a sensitive registry database.
-Exposes entity-shaped query routes, caller-scoped metadata, and evidence-offering verification while composing shared auth, OIDC, audit, HTTP security, crypto, and SD-JWT primitives from Registry Platform.
+Exposes entity-shaped query routes, caller-scoped metadata, evidence-offering discovery, and optional OGC API adapters while composing shared auth, OIDC, audit, HTTP security, and crypto primitives from Registry Platform.

 Owns